pmalmgren/petermalmgren.com/content/orphan-children-handling-containerd.md

 Here's a minimal Dockerfile and two Python programs I used to investigate this.
 The parent process handles a `SIGTERM`, passes the signal along to its child, and then calls `sys.exit(0)`.
 The child process also handles the signal, but doesn't exit.

-You can view all of the code needed to reproduce this problem here: https://gist.github.com/pmalmgren/7bae3262047b32416062d9843210c4b2
+You can view all of the code needed to reproduce this problem [here](https://gist.github.com/pmalmgren/7bae3262047b32416062d9843210c4b2).

 ## Initial Investigation